nirajp82/DataDog/02_LogQueriesAndAggregations.md

 - Create a timeseries chart displaying the count of unique(`Count unique of`) `cart_id` for `service:cart-checkout`, using a 10-second rollup to aggregate and show the number of cart checkouts in each interval.
   <img width="1906" height="896" alt="image" src="https://github.com/user-attachments/assets/8298055b-ec23-48d1-aab5-2876b0f5b8b0" />

-- Create a Top List showing the sum of `cart_total` for carts with `@item_quantity` between 3 and 5 Aggregate by `@item_quantity` and display only the top 2 values.
-This chart highlights the relationship between the number of items in a cart and the total cart value.
+- Find all carts between 3 to 5 items and determine which carts, based on their item quantity (Cart with total item 3, 4 or 5), have the highest total cart value.

   <img width="1898" height="445" alt="image" src="https://github.com/user-attachments/assets/6667043d-ecf3-4ac7-a7d3-4a02e1c376a2" />

   <img width="1909" height="477" alt="image" src="https://github.com/user-attachments/assets/e4cae831-7c95-4e98-97a1-ad76a72da634" />